panzerdp/dmitripavlutin.com/content/posts/144-return-await-promise/index.md

 You'll see shortly that *both* expressions do work.

-However, are there cases when these expression behaves differently?
+However, are there cases when these expressions behave differently?
 Let's find out!

 ## 1. Same behavior